hocop/pivolution/README.md

 * Dots
     * Green - herbavores.
 Get a little energy from nowhere.
     * Red - carnivores.
 Get a lot of energy from meat.
-    * Yellow - (and other colors between green and red) omnivores.
+    * Yellow (and other colors between green and red) - omnivores.
 Get energy from nowhere, but less efficient.
 Get energy from meat same as carnivores.
 Weaker than carnivores (yes, they can fight).
     * Purple - meat, laying on the ground.
 Herbavores get less energy if there is meat in their cell.
 * Splits
     * Map is split in 4 parts, each is run by a separate [process](https://docs.python.org/3/library/multiprocessing.html#the-process-class).
     * Cyan lines - portals.
 Creatures can pass through them.
-They are made small in order to limit I/O between processes.
+Portals are made small in order to limit I/O between processes.
     * Processes are not syncronised.
 Time goes faster in places where there are less creatures.

 > ### Performance
 > This screenshot has only 4 subworlds.
 There are around 12 000 creatures.
 In practice, there can be as many subworlds as the number of CPU's on the machine.
-Simulation with this many creatures usually runs at around 5-10 steps per second.
+Simulation with this many creatures usually runs at around 5-10 frames per second.
+Speed does not decrease when more subworlds are added (given enough CPU's).

 ## How to run
 Start backend: